-A 16-element register region with interleaved rows (r5.0<1;8,2>:w) shows another example where the rows are interleaved.
-The region, having word data elements, starts at location r5.0:w.
-HorzStride, the distance within a row, is 2 words.
+An example of a register region (r4.1<16;8,2>:w) with 16 elements distance within a row, is 2 words.
 So the second element (channel number 1) is at location 5.2:w.
 And there are 8 elements per row.
 VertStride, the distance between two rows, is only 1 word, which is less than HorzStride.
 Therefore, the first element of the second row (channel number 8) is at r5.1:w, just next to channel number 0.
 It is clear from the picture that the two rows are interleaved.